Vu-Qu-Huy/Vu-Qu-Huy/README.md

 ## 🎯 Goals
 - **Short-Term**: Master backend frameworks and tools.
-- **Long-Term**: Become a skilled Backend Engineer, working on large-scale projects and embracing new technologies like AI and blockchain.
+- **Long-Term**: Become a skilled Backend Engineer, working on large-scale projects and embracing new technologies like blockchain.

 Thanks for stopping by!
 Feel free to explore my repositories and connect with me.